erszcz/msc-thesis/dfly-multiboot.md

 was not successful.
 This path is open for pursuing in the future.

-# Tools of a Kernel Developer's Trade
+# Tools of Kernel Developer's Trade

 <!--
 TODO: insert references to books/articles on the tools used